Are you agile? Or more precisely – are you working in an agile way?

 - Watch Mike Cohn’s youtube playlist on Scrum.
-Mike Cohn is iconic person in Agile community – I’m sure that he will help you to understand many scrum activities better than anyone else.
+Mike Cohn is an iconic person in the Agile community – I’m sure that he will help you to understand many scrum activities better than anyone else.

 - Read blogs of important agile personas:

 - Read books about Scrum.
 This is the last point because it takes the most time to accomplish, and still, there’s no single book that will guarantee to pass the exam.
-Although Scrum.org recommends reading some books before exam, it may be hard to find time for all 29 recommended books for PSD… Still, there are some thin books worth to mention (they may even have sample exams included) that are useful for all exams:
+Although Scrum.org recommends reading some books before the exam, it may be hard to find time for all 29 recommended books for PSD… Still, there are some thin books worth to mention (they may even have sample exams included) that are useful for all exams:

 All eight points mentioned above are useful for each Scrum.org certificate.
-I strongly believe, that out of 80 questions on the exam, around 40 of them will be obvious for anyone who went decently through them.
+I strongly believe, that out of 80 questions on the exam, around 40 of them will be obvious to anyone who went decently through them.
 They will be mostly scrum-theory related.

-The second half of exam questions will base more on intuition, experience, and common sense.
+The second half of the exam questions will base more on intuition, experience, and common sense.
 Even though I’ve gone through all exam questions in nearly twenty minutes, I’ve still bookmarked around 10 of them for later review, and I need to say that I was well prepared!
 It certainly shows you, how difficult some of the questions may be.
 If you are preparing for the PSD as I did, be ready for questions that may look like this:

 - How TDD differs from ADD and BDD?

 - What testers do on the first days of a sprint?